 Well, you’re certainly in Frankfurt if you can find this giant sign of the euro.
 It’s just about 10 minutes walk from the main train station.

-It’s a food start to get to know Frankfurt from the top of the Main Tower.
-Not far from the euro sign, you’ll find the Main Tower that stands at 200 meters.
+It’s a good start to get to know Frankfurt from the top of the Main Tower.
+Not far from the euro sign, you’ll find the Main Tower which stands at 200 meters.
 This is Frankfurt and Germany’s 4th tallest building with 56 floors.

 Across the Alte Oper is another magnificent building you can admire from the outside.